 Some vitamins can be dangerous if consumed in too-large doses, though.
 For this reason, you should talk to your doctor or your nutritionist about your diet.
 Ask them if they recommend taking any specific vitamin supplements to strengthen areas in which you might not be getting enough nutritional content.

 Vitamin C is a vital component for individuals with gout.
-Research indicates that this nutrient has the potential to help lower a person's uric acid levels.
+Why?
+Because research indicates that this nutrient has the potential to help lower a person's uric acid levels.
 It also boosts immune function and promotes overall health.
-Consuming excess vitamin C won't do anything if your levels are already adequate, but if you suspect you have a deficiency, temporarily taking high-dose supplements is a good way to correct the imbalance.

 The most important part of your diet to watch?...

 2. Why You Should Pay Attention to Purine

 For gout sufferers, it's important to pay attention to purine.
 Your purine intake is one of the only factors you can control with regards to your disease.